szuke/xtuple-extensions/docs/TUTORIAL.md

 If you have not already cloned the [core xtuple repository](http://github.com/xtuple/xtuple) and set up your development environment, do so now by following [our setup instructions](https://github.com/xtuple/xtuple/wiki/Setting-up-an-Ubuntu-Virtual-Machine).
 You will furthermore want to fork and clone this [xtuple-extensions](http://github.com/xtuple/xtuple-extensions) repository.
 [ [HOW?] ](TUTORIAL-FAQ.md#how-to-fork-and-clone-xtuple-extensions)

-As you work through the tutorial you will be putting of your code in the `/source/icecream` directory of the xtuple-extensions repository.
+As you work through the tutorial you will be putting of your code in the `/path/to/xtuple-extensions/source/icecream` directory.
 You can find a full version of the final product in a [sample directory](http://github.com/xtuple/xtuple-extensions/tree/master/sample/icecream).
 Because it is not in the source directory it is inactive, but it might be useful for reference as you complete the tutorial.

 ## Part I: Adding the `IceCreamFlavor` business object

 ### Tables

 We write our database code in plv8, which allows us to use pure javascript even when constructing tables.
 You won't see any SQL in this tutorial!
 Don't worry: it's postgres behind the scenes.
-We'll be putting four files in the `database/source` directory (You'll have to make these directories inside the `icecream` directory).
+We'll be putting four files in the `/path/to/xtuple-extensions/source/icecream/database/source` directory.
+(You'll have to `mkdir` as necessary here and elsewhere.)
 * 'create_ic_schema.sql' (to create the schema) [ [WHY?] ](TUTORIAL-FAQ.md#why-create-a-new-schema)
 * `icflav.sql` (to define the table)
 * `register.sql` (to register the extension in the database)